UNCLASSIFIED (U)

 b.
 DS/CTS will conduct periodic security evaluations of classified mainframe and non-mainframe AISs at posts.
 These evaluations consider the threat environment and address post implementation of applicable Federal and Department AIS security policies, procedures, and requirements.

 d.
 The Mainframe Security Program manager must ensure that an annual independent audit is performed on the security controls of all mainframe AISs under his or her authority.
-A copy of the audit findings should be sent to IRM/FO/ITI/SI.
+A copy of the audit findings should be sent to DT/FO/ITI/SI.

 12 FAM 637.1-9 Review of Audit Logs